reliqarts/laravel-guided-image/README.md

 ### Image file reuse

 For situations where different instances of models use the same image.
-- Image files are not actually deleted until they are no longer needed.
+- The package provides a safe removal feature which allows images to be detached and only deleted from disk if not being used elsewhere.
-- The package provides an overridable method used to determine when an image should be considered *safe* to delete.
+- An overridable method used to determine when an image should be considered *safe* to delete.

 ## Installation & Usage